LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: Extended Conflict-Resilient Hierarchical PIC Routing Scheme

 To mitigate the crossing space conflict, we introduce a \textbf{crossing space penalty} $g_{cr}(n)$ during the A$^\ast$ search to encourage the router to preserve sufficient spacing around the nets that are likely to be crossed, as inferred from the netlist topology.
 The $g_{cr}(n)$ penalty is defined as:

-where $\lambda_c$ is a user-defined penalty coefficient and $w_{cr}$ denotes the minimum width required to insert a valid crossing structure.
+where $\lambda_c$ is a user-defined penalty and $w_{cr}$ is the minimum width required to insert a valid crossing.
 The penalty is applied over a $w_{cr}$-wide region around the net segment, discouraging other nets from occupying this reserved space.